cycraig/scpbattle/README.md

 This is essentially a FaceMash clone for SCPs built using the [Echo web framework](https://github.com/labstack/echo) over a few days to learn [Go](https://golang.org/).

+Open-sourced because there weren't any good examples of how to implement best-practices like cache-control headers when I started this.

 ## Development:

 - Install [Go v1.13](https://golang.org/dl/) (later versions may or may not work)